kfaheem/backpack/DataEngineerNanoDegree/Capstone/README.md

     Handling massive amounts of data can take a toll on your local machine.
     In that case, We can look at a few different alternatives to run the same code more efficiently.
-    1. We can build a Docker Image and run our scripts inside the a container of that image.
+    1. We can build a Docker Image and run our scripts inside a container of that image.
     2. We can also provision an EC2 instance with a compute-optimized class and run our scripts on that instance.
     3. If we still need more compute power, we can leverage Spark Dataframes to reduce our processing time.
     4. Any of the above solutions can be further "scaled out" in the form of a cluster deployment.
     For example - A Kubernetes cluster with Docker containers or an EMR Spark-based cluster, etc.

     The above mentioned solutions can prove to be significantly more costly.
-So we need to careful design the infrastructure in a way that is optimal, both processing speed-wise & cost-wise.
+So we need to carefully design the infrastructure in a way that is optimal, both processing speed-wise & cost-wise.
     A careful consideration towards running the instances on a fixed schedule, terminating/creating instances as needed or utiliizng Spot instances can help us achieve an optimal pipeline.